University of Texas tower shooting: Observation deck shootings

 At 11:48 a.m.
 Whitman began shooting from the observation deck 231 ft above the ground.
-His targets were random individuals between the ages of 17 and 64 upon and around the campus, although the majority were young students, including an 18-year-old woman who was eight months pregnant and whose unborn child was fatally shot—the first individual Whitman shot from the observation deck.
+His targets were random individuals upon and around the campus, although the majority were young students, including an 18-year-old woman who was eight months pregnant and whose unborn child was fatally shot—the first individual Whitman shot from the observation deck.
 Several of those killed or injured were shot on or near a section of Guadalupe Street known as the Drag, which is home to coffee shops, bookstores, and other locations popular with students and is located to the west of the Main Building; numerous others were shot from the other three sides of the observation deck.
-In the first 15 minutes after Whitman first fired from the tower, he shot the majority of his victims.
+In the first 20 minutes after Whitman first fired from the tower, he shot the majority of his victims.

 Initially, several individuals upon and close to the campus mistook the sound of gunfire for noise sourcing from a nearby construction site, or thought that persons falling to the ground were participating in either a distasteful joke or a symbolic protest against the Vietnam War.
-One student within the tower at the time of the shootings, Norma Burger, later recollected looking from her fourth floor window and observing six individuals sprawled close to the tower.
-Initially, Burger "expected the six to get up and walk away laughing" before she observed copious amounts of blood by their bodies and saw another individual fall to the ground; another individual shot recalled that as she pleaded with a bystander for a doctor, the individual tersely replied: "Get up!
+One student within the tower at the time of the shootings, Norma Barger, later recollected looking from her fourth floor window and observing six individuals sprawled close to the tower.
+Initially, Barger "expected the six to get up and walk away laughing" before she noticed the blood by their bodies and saw another individual fall to the ground.
+One woman who was shot recalled that as she pleaded with a bystander for a doctor, he tersely replied: "Get up!
 What do you think you're doing?"
-However, the reality of the unfolding events quickly dawned on all present upon the campus, and several individuals risked their own lives to rescue the wounded.
+However, as reality dawned on those present, several people risked their lives to rescue the wounded.
 Ambulances from local funeral homes and an armored car were also used to reach the casualties.